This Healthy Strawberry Muffins recipe is a great way to start your day.

 Substitute Healthy Strawberry Muffins instead of a heavy, calorie laden dessert?
 It’s all about making healthier choices!

-If you've got too much zucchini in your garden, you must bake up a batch of Zucchini Muffins.
+If you've got too much zucchini in your garden, you must bake up a batch of Gluten Free Zucchini Muffins.
 They're amazing!

 Tips for making this recipe for strawberry yogurt muffins